Evidence & research

 Australia's wellbeing at a glance

 The mental health and wellbeing in Australia is not readily captured on an ongoing basis.
 There are some studies investigating mental illness, but there is a lack of data on anything beyond distress and pathology.
-This is why we set out to publish our data on mental health on an ongoing basis.
-We do this in two ways: the first is the ‘live’ data you can find on the insights page.
+This is why we set out to report on our data on mental health on an ongoing basis.
+We do this in two ways: the first is some ‘live’ data you can find on the insights page.
 The second is our annual report on Mental Health and Wellbeing.
 The inaugural report can be accessed on the insights page via the button below.

 Our Mental Health during Covid